Special Educational Needs (SEND)

 How we support Children with SEND

-• Teachers are responsible for providing Quality First Teaching (QFT) within their daily teaching, and all our children have high quality, differentiated teaching to meet the individual needs of all the children in the classroom.
-Our smaller classes help teachers to know each pupil and their progress really well.
+Teachers are responsible for providing Quality First Teaching (QFT) within their daily practice, and all our children receive high quality, differentiated teaching which meets their individual learning needs.
+Our smaller classes help teachers to know each pupil and their progress well.

 • For some children they may be identified as needing further additional support or a specific educational need may be highlighted.
-At this point targeted interventions for children will be put in place Children may have an Individual Education Plan (IEP) or Individual Behaviour Plan (IBP) put in place and a child placed on the SEND register.
-This will be discussed and agreed with a pupil’s parents, so that everyone working with the child is aware of the support they need.
-This may include input form external specialists when necessary – e.g. speech and language therapy or the Educational Psychologist may be involved to help with the assessment and support of a specific special need.
-An IEP or IBP identify clear SMART targets to be supported in class and through clearly defined interventions.
-These will be regularly reviewed as part of our ongoing ‘assess, plan, do’ review cycle.
-ALL staff working with these pupils will be aware of their current targets.
+At this point targeted interventions for children will be put in place.
+Children may have an Individual Education Plan (IEP) or Individual Behaviour Plan (IBP) put in place and placed on the school SEND register.
+This will be discussed and agreed with parents, so that everyone working with the child is aware of the support they need.
+This may include input from external specialists when necessary (e.g. speech and language therapy or the SEND Hub).
+An Educational Psychologist may be involved to help with the assessment and support of a specific need.
+An IEP or IBP identifies clear SMART targets which outline the area for development specific to the pupil.
+It will clearly state the target and how this is achieved by pupils, with the support of required in class and through clearly defined interventions.
+These will be regularly reviewed as part of our ongoing ‘Assess, Plan, Do’ review cycle.
+All staff working with pupils will be aware of their current targets.

-• In cases where needs are significant we recognise children may qualify for an Education and Health Care Plan (EHCP) and work closely with the child, parents, SENDCo and other external agencies as needed to support families through the process of gaining an EHCP for their child.
+• In cases where needs are significant, we recognise children may qualify for an Education Health and Care Plan (EHCP) and work closely with the child, parents, SENDCo and other external agencies as needed to support families through the process of gaining an EHCP.

-• Any children who requires an Educational Health Care Plan (EHCP) will have annual and interim reviews; these will be collaborative between external agencies, school staff and the child’s family.
+• Any children who require an Educational Health and Care Plan (EHCP) will have annual and interim reviews; these will be collaborative between external agencies, school staff and the child’s family.
 EHCP targets will feed into the Pupil’s IEP SMART targets.

 • We also recognise that some additional needs require very specialist experience, support and skills.
-In these instances, we seek support and specialist help from the North Yorkshire County Council SEND Provision, make referrals and work with outside agencies to provide tailored support for the child and family.
-This includes visually and hearing impairment, particular physical and medical needs, as well as learning needs.
+In these instances, we seek support and specialist help from the North Yorkshire Council SEND team, make referrals and work with outside agencies to provide tailored support for the child and family.
+This includes visual and hearing impairment, particular physical and medical needs, as well as learning needs.

 How we work with families

-Your input in invaluable and we work to keep families informed and involved through:
+Your input is invaluable and we work to keep families informed and involved through:

 Support with transition

 Moving or changing (transition) can be challenging for any child, but particularly for children with SEND.
-We take steps to ensure any transitions to new situations, within the school day, changed to usual routines or transition to a new class or school are as smooth as possible:
+We take steps to ensure any transitions to new situations, within the school day, changes to usual routines or transition to a new class or school are as smooth as possible.
+Some examples are:

-• Moving to secondary school – meetings with staff from the new school, additional visits to the new school, tailored transition plans and social stories.
+• Moving to secondary school/ a new setting – meetings with staff from the new school, additional visits to the new school, tailored transition plans and social stories.

 Our SEND Team roles

-Headteacher (Angela Mitchell): responsible for overall school leadership and management including SEND
+Headteacher (Lauren Evans): responsible for overall school leadership and management including SEND.

-SEND Governor (Rachel Morrison) : ensures SEND provision meets high standards
+SEND Governor (Rachel Morrison) : Monitors SEND provision, ensuring it continues to meet high standards.

 Resources and Accessibility